Founder / Colorado Program Coordinator

-Steve is a Colorado native who has been fly fishing most of his life.
+Steve is a Colorado native who has a deep rooted passion for fly fishing and conservation.
 Several journeys through Central America during off seasons led him to the Bay islands of Honduras.

 He found expansive flats empty of any other anglers, yet full of fish: permit, bonefish, tarpon, and more.
 Steve’s dreams of starting a small, sustainable fly-fishing lodge came to fruition in the Spring of 2008.

-Steve earned a Masters in English at Colorado State University and created and taught writing courses at Colorado College including: River-related Literature and Writing through Fly-fishing, Back-packing and Reading and Writing the Rivers and Oceans of Honduras: River and ocean-related literature through salt-water fly-fishing,
+Steve earned a Masters in English at Colorado State University and created and taught writing courses at Colorado College including: River-related Literature and Writing through Fly-fishing, Back-packing the Rivers and Oceans of Honduras: River and ocean-related literature through salt-water fly-fishing,

 Coming from a fly fishing family, Rebecca’s love for the outdoors has been part of her life since she was little.
 She spent her childhood exploring the backcountry of Colorado.

 Rebecca is the glue that holds many diverse teams together.
 She is the Reservations Manager, Logistical Coordinator and Bookkeeper for multiple fly fishing companies in multiple countries.